-Textbook: Lodish et al. 'Molecular Cell Biology' 7th (2012) / 8th edition (2016), Freeman, is optional, but highly recommended.
+Textbook: Lodish et al. 'Molecular Cell Biology' 7th (2012) / 8th edition (2016) / 9th edition (2021), Freeman, is optional, but highly recommended.
 The textbook will give you another view of the material taught in lecture.
 However, note that topics covered in lecture are the materials you will be tested on, thus use lecture slides to guide your book reading.